alejandrgaspar/pub-analyzer/docs/acknowledgement.md

 ### <a href="https://typst.app/" target="_blank">Typst</a>

 Exporting PDF reports is probably one of the features I'm most proud of in Pub Analyzer.
-Typically, this feature is implemented in other applications that use external dependencies installed on the system.
-But since Pub Analyzer aims to be a cross-platform project, being able to include the engine responsible for generating PDF files within the package, without compromising the size of the final package, is simply a miracle.
+Typically, this feature is implemented in other applications using dependencies installed on the system.

-At the end of the day, Typst offers more value than simply generating a PDF: it gives us the opportunity for our users to customize their reports using the information we provide them.
+Pub Analyzer took another approach, using the Typst compiler built into the package, to export the reports.
+This, in addition to allowing us to be a cross-platform package with batteries included, allows users to later customize their reports using the Typst syntax.

 ## Sponsors